NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

 states you want your cases to have, then assign rights for a particular state to a role and after that you add users to that particular role.

-In order to understand this better, let’s look at an example.
+In order to understand this better, let's look at an example.

-Let’s assume we have an organization where a Level 1 analyst group located in Frankfurt is responsible for creating cases and providing an initial assessment for cases, while a Level 2 analyst group located in Hamburg is responsible for reviewing, final decision and closing of
+Let's assume we have an organization where a Level 1 analyst group located in Frankfurt is responsible for creating cases and providing an initial assessment for cases, while a Level 2 analyst group located in Hamburg is responsible for reviewing, final decision and closing of